toxn/groundhog-reader/README.md

 If not told otherwise, all commands have to be issued from the project's root directory.

+1. Set ANDROID\_HOME environment variable to point to the root directory of your Android SDK installation

+        export ANDROID_HOME=/path_to_your_android_sdk_install

-1. Build project
+2. Build project

         mvn install

-2. Deploy project to the connected phone
+3. Deploy project to the connected phone

         mvn android:deploy